cypherbits/thumbnail-purge-daemon/README.md

 # thumbnail-purge-daemon

-`thumbnail-purge-daemon` is a Rust daemon that automatically removes obsolete or unnecessary thumbnail images from your system, helping to keep storage clean and optimize disk space usage.
+`thumbnail-purge-daemon` is a Rust daemon that automatically removes thumbnails from Gnome when the original files are deleted.
+It helps keep your thumbnail cache clean and saves disk space by removing unused thumbnails.
+Helping privacy too.

 ## Features
 - Monitors thumbnail directories.